catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    Select: exit to shell.
    At the command prompt type: dmesg|less
    Inspect the messages to ensure Ethernet was detected as well as the mousepad.
+   One must have Ethernet and driver to continue with the installation.
-   Once can see all the pci devices and their driver attachments by typing: pciconf -lvv|less No drive available is indicted by "none"
+   View all the pci devices and their driver attachments by typing: pciconf -lvv|less No pci driver available is indicted by "none"
    ```

-6) Install drangonflybsd.
+6) Install drangonflybsd from the USB stick.